Qiskit/qiskit-metapackage/docs/aqua/oracles.rst

 any oracle-oriented algorithms when appropriate.
-For example, an oracle built from a DIMACS input can be used with the Grover's algorithm to search for a satisfiable assignment to the encoded SAT instance.
+For example, an oracle built from a DIMACS input can be used with the Grover's algorithm to search for a satisfying assignment to the encoded SAT instance.

 .. topic:: Circuit Optimization